nzakas/understandinges6/manuscript/06-Iterators-And-Generators.md

 You'll also notice something interesting happened - the `throw()` method returned a value similar to that returned by `next()`.
 Because the error was caught inside the generator, code execution continued on to the next `yield` and returned the appropriate value.

-It helps to think of `next()` and `throw()` as both being instructions to the iterator: `next()` instructs the iterator to continue to executing (possibly with a given value) and `throw()` instructs the iterator to continue executing by throwing an error.
+It helps to think of `next()` and `throw()` as both being instructions to the iterator: `next()` instructs the iterator to continue executing (possibly with a given value) and `throw()` instructs the iterator to continue executing by throwing an error.
 What happens after that point depends on the code inside the generator.

 ### Generator Return Statements